KBNLresearch/SaveToWaybackMachine/Literatuurplein/README.md

 ## Steps taken
 1) For webscraping source 1 I used the [Chrome-plugin](https://chrome.google.com/webstore/detail/web-scraper/jnhgnonknehpejjnehehllkliplmbmhn?hl=en) of [Webscraper.io](https://webscraper.io/).
 With this tool you can specify which page URLs and HTML-elements (title, headers, bullet lists etc) you want to extract from a website.
 The result can be downloaded as a csv file for futher processing in Excel.

 2) To get the URLs of the most visited pages (source 2), I used Google Analytics.
-This were 32K URLs in total, out of a total of 964K pages that were requested in that time period (extreme long tail distribution).
+This were 32K URLs in total, out of a total of 964K URLs that were requested in that time period (extreme long tail distribution).

 3) In the [data dump](archive/literatuurplein-personen-oorspronkelijk_SophieHam_07112019.csv) (source 3) I transfomed the ID in column 1 (e.g. 161934) into a Leesplein URL (https://www.literatuurplein.nl/persdetail?persId=161934).
 This data dump ended up in *[personen-allen](literatuurplein-personen-allen_19122019.tsv)* and *[personen-namen-datums-plaatsen](literatuurplein-personen-namen-datums-plaatsen_19122019.tsv)*